 If you are a conditional resident who obtained that status through marriage to a U.S. citizen, but you are now in the midst of divorce proceedings, you haven't necessarily lost your right to a U.S. green card (lawful permanent residence).

-However, a lot will depend on the timing of your divorce, the date upon which your conditional residency expires, and whether you can prove to U.S. Citizenship and Immigration Services (USCIS) that your marriage was bona fide in the first place.
+However, a lot will depend on the timing of your divorce, the date upon which your conditional residency expires, and whether you can prove to U.S. Citizenship and Immigration Services (USCIS) that your marriage was the real thing, or bona fide, in the first place.

 See Divorce Issues for a U.S. Immigrant or Permanent Resident for information on the general immigration issues caused by divorce.

 If your divorce will NOT be final before you submit your Form I-751, your situation gets complicated.
 You can't apply for the divorce waiver, so what can you do?
-Ideally, under this circumstance, your spouse will still be willing to file the I-751 jointly with you, which is the "normal" way this form is filed, reaffirming that your marriage was valid.
+Ideally, under this circumstance, your spouse will still be willing to file the I-751 jointly with you, and help supply documents showing a bona fide marriage, which is the "normal" way this form is filed, reaffirming that your marriage was valid.

 Dealing with a divorce when one is a conditional resident is complicated, and you'd be wise to retain an experienced U.S. immigration attorney.
 The attorney will assist in preparing and filing the I-751 form and suggest convincing evidence to prove that your marriage was bona fide; or help apply for a different waiver if the divorce doesn't come through in time.